The IGOs, NGOs, and U.S. government agencies described below are key players in the global struggle against cyber crime.

 - Internet Watch Foundation (IWF)

 The IWF is a UK-based, industry-funded non-profit that works to identify, locate, and remove online images and videos of child sexual abuse in cooperation with law enforcement agencies worldwide.
-Click on the Resources tab to access IWF research and its annual report, which is a good source for trends and statistics.
+Click on the Resources tab to access IWF research, a good source for trends and statistics.

 - The Rand Corporation